 Pupils will continue to study the 4 skills: listening, speaking, reading and writing.
 They will also work on translation skills and look at some authentic texts.
-The themes studied will include: Identity and Culture, Future Aspirations, Study and Work, International and Global Dimension, Holiday and Travel, School and Local Areas.
+The themes studied will include: my personal world, lifestyle and wellbeing, my neighborhood, media and technology, studying and my future, travel and tourism.

-Pupils will continue to learn through a variety of activities, including pair and group work, independent activities, interactive resources and text books.
-Pupils will be expected to learn vocabulary and grammatical structures on a regular basis, throughout the course and progress will be measured by regular assessment of writing and speaking where we will see language becoming more confident, creative and imaginative.
+Pupils will continue to learn through a variety of activities, including pair and group work, independent activities, interactive resources and textbooks.
+Pupils will be expected to learn vocabulary and grammatical structures on a regular basis.

-Reading 25% 45 minutes Foundation 60 minutes Higher

-Listening 25% 35 minutes Foundation 45 minutes Higher

-Writing 25% 1hour 10 minutes Foundation 1 hour 20 minutes Higher

-Speaking 25% 7-8 minutes Foundation 10-12 minutes Higher
+- Reading 25% 45 minutes Foundation 60 minutes Higher includes a translation from French to English - Listening 25% 45 minutes Foundation 60 minutes Higher includes a dictation - Writing 25% 1 hour 15 minutes Foundation 1 hour 20 minutes Higher includes a translation into French - Speaking 25% 7-9minutes Foundation 10-12 minutes Higher includes a role play, reading aloud, a conversation and a picture-based task.

-For further information please contact Mr Bailey (Head of French) Or your French teacher
+For further information please contact Mrs Cox (Acting Head of French) or your French teacher